borksh/bork/docs/index.md

 Each item reports its status like so:

 - `ok`: The assertion is met as best we can determine.
+- `no`: The assertion is met, because the item is absent from the system.
 - `missing`: The assertion is not met, and no trace of it ever being met was found.
+- `present`: The assertion is not met, as something is present on the system that shouldn't be.
+It can be satisfied by removing the item.
 - `outdated`: The assertion is met, but can be upgraded to a newer version.
 - `mismatch (upgradable)`: The assertion is not met as specified, something is different.
 It can be satisfied easily.
 An explanation will be given.